Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 2.2 more than Saturday's total.
+- The average total in Bulls games this season is 57.7, 1.2 points more than Saturday's over/under of 56.5.

-- The 53.6 PPG average total in Bobcats games this season is 1.9 points fewer than this game's over/under.
+- In 2021, games involving the Bobcats have averaged a total of 53.6 points, 2.9 fewer than this game's set over/under.

 Buffalo Stats and Trends

-- This season, the Bulls are winless ATS when entering a game as a favorite of 10 points or more.
+- The Bulls have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- Buffalo's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Buffalo's games this year have gone over the total in two out of five opportunities (40%).

-- When Buffalo puts up more than 31.3 points, it is 0-2 against the spread and 2-1 overall.
+- Buffalo is 0-2 against the spread and 2-1 overall in games when it records more than 31.3 points.

-- Buffalo is 0-1 against the spread and 1-1 overall when the team piles up more than 426.0 yards.
+- When Buffalo totals more than 426.0 yards, the team is 0-1 against the spread and 1-1 overall.

-- This year, the Bulls have turned the ball over six times, one more than the Bobcats' takeaways (5).
+- The Bulls have turned the ball over six times this season, one more turnover than the Bobcats have forced (5).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.